GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 - Go to each new column and  `Facet > Text Facet`
 - Hover over  `(blank)` and select edit
 - Change  `(blank)` to  `No` , ` apply` and close facet
-- Repeat on each column{% endcapture %} {% include card.md header="fill all blank cells in new columns with a value" text=text %}
+- Repeat on each column{% endcapture %} {% include card.md header="Fill all blank cells in new columns with a value" text=text %}

 The final step is to export specific variables from this tidy dataset to a .csv file which can be parsed by geo.json.